BadWolf445/command-and-conquer/README.md

 3. In each of the 3 folders, create a HTML, CSS, and JS file
    Example: index.html, styles.css, app.js
 4. Rename *calculator* to *scientific-calculator*
-6. Create a new directory/folder in *my-apps* named *complete*
-7. Move *weather-app* folder into *complete* folder
+5. Move *weather-app* folder into *complete* folder
-5. Move into your *tic-tac-toe-game*, then type command *live-server*(Your Google Chrome Browser will appear.
+6. Move into your *tic-tac-toe-game*, then type command *live-server*(Your Google Chrome Browser will appear.
 You can close it and go back to your shell window)
-6. Looks like we're in trouble.
+7. Looks like we're in trouble.
 Use the special command to get out

 ## Resources
 https://www.learnenough.com/command-line-tutorial<br>